 - Copy of the marriage certificate if the child’s parents are married;

-- Birth certificate of the mother, marriage certificate with an entry noting divorce, an abridged copy of the death certificate of the spouse; if the child's mother is single, divorced or widowed, respectively.
+- Birth certificate of the mother, marriage certificate with an entry noting divorce, and an abridged copy of the death certificate of the spouse; if the child’s mother is single, divorced or widowed, respectively.

 Marriage is concluded in the Civil Registry Office of the choice of the persons concerned.
 The documents required to enter into a marriage in Poland are: